Health Informatics and Bioinformatics, M.S.

 The Master of Science (M.S.) degree in health informatics and

-bioinformatics is a Professional Science Masters (PSM) program
+bioinformatics is a Professional Science Masters (PSM) program.
+The

-medical and bioinformatics program has strong analytics, teamwork,
+medical and bioinformatics program has strong data analytics,

 Why Study Health Informatics and Bioinformatics at Grand Valley?